New March 2, 2014: Co-parenting programs and how to talk to older children

 -- Defend against an unjust No-Fault divorce to protect your children and yourself

-(sub-sections discuss Mediation, how to try to keep child custody, and how to try to keep your marital home despite the injustice of our family law system.)
+Sub-sections discuss Mediation, how to try to keep child custody, and how to try to keep your marital home despite the injustice of our family law system.
+A new section discusses how co-parenting programs tell you to talk to your children, and a better way to talk to older children honestly.
 A Glossary might help you to get start with an understanding of some of the terms that you might need to learn quickly if you are suddenly faced with a surprise divorce, and the links point to more info which might help.

 -- Deter unnecessary divorce through building a more just society